chevah/chevah-keycert/README.rst

 This SSH key handling is based on twisted.conch.ssh.key but it was forked to not depend on Twisted.

+It still depends on these C modules:

+* pyCrypto
+* pyOpenSSL

 It provides the following functionalities:

 * Generate self signed SSL certificate.